bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 Here we present some complete examples to serve as a reference.
-It is hoped that the information in this section is a useful point of departure for anyone creating a custom extensions.
+It is hoped that the information in this section is a useful point of departure for anyone creating a custom extension.
 However, creating extensions is a somewhat advanced topic.
 In many cases, it will be required to study the source code of the base classes in :bokeh-tree:`bokehjs/src/lib/models`.